lynnlangit/learning-quantum/README.md

 This repo contains my study resources for learning quantum computing programming.
 Shown to the left is a conceptual rendering of a bit vs a qubit, which is a fundamental concept or work in quantum computing.
 A qubit is a two-state (or two-level) quantum-mechanical system, one of the simplest quantum systems displaying the peculiarity of quantum mechanics.

-## What is Here

-In this Repo you will find info from the book club I started along with other resources, example code and links around this topic area.

 ---